carvalhosamu/rocketseat-challenge-to-do-reactjs/README.md

-# rocketseat-challenge-to-do-reactjs
+# Chalenge Rocketseat TO DO List
-Create a simple to do list using react.
+Create a simple to do list of tasks using react.

-## learned concepts
+## Learned Concepts
 * react basis
 * immutability
 * components